 Across the nation and the state, a rash of serious incidents, accidents and injuries have awakened educators, parents, and law enforcement to the need for more emphasis on maintaining order in the schools.
 Sullivan Middle School has enacted and will enforce a strong Code of Student Conduct designed to deter unacceptable behaviors and teach students to abide by the rules.
 The basis of the strict code is the concept of RESPECT... respect for others, for property, for authority and for self.
 The code of student conduct also emphasizes PERSONAL RESPONSIBILITY.
 Each student is responsible for his/her own behavior and for knowing the rules of his/her own school.
 Teachers are expected to handle minor misconduct thus avoiding referral to the principal or the principal's designee.
 Parents shall be involved early in the process by working directly with their child's teacher, as well as the school administration.
-Unacceptable behaviors are defined uniformly, but the consequences may vary depending on the degree of misconduct, the age and record of the student, any special services the student may be receiving and the judgment of the principal or the princ
+The offenses listed in this code of student conduct are considered serious and will be enforced by school administration.
+Unacceptable behaviors are defined uniformly, but the consequences may vary depending on the degree of misconduct, the age and record of the student, any special services the student may be receiving and the judgment of the principal or the principal's designee.